LukeisStuff/bonusblocks/README.md

 * Thatch
   + Reduces fall damage
   + Crafted with 2 sticks and 2 wheat
-* Crate and Sticky Crate
-  + Crafted with 9 planks
-  + Sticky is crafted with 1 crate and 1 slimeball
-* Box and Painted Box
-  + Crafted with 4 chests or painted chests, gives 8 boxes
-* Empty Bookshelf
-  + Crafted like a bookshelf but without the books
 * 6 New Flowers and 1 New Mushroom
   + Bluebell
   + Crafts into cyan dye